Zabrane/pf/README.md

 just like its real counterpart, `pf()` is extremely brittle, i.e. any mismatch between the format string and positional arguments is probably a segfault.

-since `tcc` is the best ISO C compiler available, you must define the maximum number of arguments at compile time, see `VMX`. for `clang` and `gcc`, the number of arguments is unbounded, same as for `printf(3)`.
+since `tcc` is the safest ISO C compiler available, you must define the maximum number of arguments at compile time by defining `PFMX`, which defaults to `8`. calling `pf` with more than `PFMX` positional arguments under `tcc` is a compile-time error.

+under `clang` and `gcc` the number of arguments is unlimited, same as for `printf(3)`.

 ## test